SchoemanClaudia/1up-growkits/TESTING.md

 ### Developer Stories

-- [x] Frontend and Backend of the project created.
+- [x] Frontend & Backend of the project created.
 - [x] Database is connected to the project.
 - [x] App deployed on Heroku.